-Anne Kaufman has been a member of the Augsburg College community since 1987.
+Anne Kaufman has been a member of the Augsburg University community since 1987.
 She served on the State Board of Teaching for eight years, and was the only representative on the 11-person board that represented all of the 27 teacher preparation institutions.

 “You learn best by engaging in the process yourself.
 It’s good to put the students in the role of being the teacher.
 You put them in charge of their own learning.”